 School-Based Comprehensive Oral Health Services 2011–2015

-The School-Based Comprehensive Oral Health Services (SBCOHS) grant program's purpose was to demonstrate successful integration of comprehensive oral health services into primary care in an existing school-based health center (SBHC).
-SBCOHS projects were funded to deliver high-quality oral health education and preventive and restorative services to students in preschool, elementary school, or middle school with the greatest need.
+The School-Based Comprehensive Oral Health Services (SBCOHS) grant program's purpose was to demonstrate successful integration of comprehensive oral health care into primary care in an existing school-based health center (SBHC).
+SBCOHS projects were funded to deliver high-quality oral health education and preventive and restorative care to students in preschool, elementary school, or middle school with the greatest need.
 By augmenting an existing SBHC delivery system with culturally competent, comprehensive, high-quality oral health care and education, SBCOHS projects could demonstrate effective ways to strengthen existing SBHC capacity.
-SBCOHS projects were designed to respond to children’s and adolescents’ oral health needs and increase access to oral health services for underserved populations at high risk for dental caries, including children and adolescents enrolled in Medicaid and in the Children’s Health Insurance Program.
+SBCOHS projects were designed to respond to children’s and adolescents’ oral health needs and increase access to oral health care for underserved populations at high risk for dental caries, including children and adolescents enrolled in Medicaid and in the Children’s Health Insurance Program.

 An evaluation of the grant program has been completed by Altarum Institute.
 All projects were required to collect a minimum data set consisting of process and outcome measures.

 This framework offers ideas for school-based health centers (SBHCs) to consider when integrating sustainable comprehensive oral health care into primary care.

 Bassett school-based health offered preventive oral health care to all SBHC sites.
 The project planned to expand oral health care beyond prevention to outreach and restorative dental care for those with the greatest needs at six sites, reaching over 3,000 students.
 Project goals were to improve oral health and access to care for children and adolescents.
 The project aimed to create an infrastructure using evidence-based data to support a best-practice rural model for sustainable care delivery.